Stracciatella (soup): Description

 Traditionally stracciatella alla romana used to be served at the start of Easter lunches.
-Stracciatella alla romana is traditionally prepared by beating eggs and mixing in grated Parmesan cheese, salt, pepper, nutmeg, lemon zest, and sometimes semolina; this mixture is then gently drizzled into boiling meat broth, while stirring so as to produce little shreds ("stracciatelle") of cooked egg in the soup.
+Stracciatella alla romana is traditionally prepared by beating eggs and mixing in grated Parmesan cheese, salt, pepper, nutmeg, lemon zest, and sometimes semolina; this mixture is then gently drizzled into boiling meat broth, while stirring so as to produce little shreds (stracciatelle) of cooked egg in the soup.
 The resulting soup can be served in bowls containing a few thin slices of toasted bread, with additional parmesan grated on top.

-According to Ada Boni, stracciatella alla romana used also to be scented with marjoram.
+According to Ada Boni, stracciatella alla romana used to be scented with marjoram.
 Other traditional Italian and Italian-American recipes suggest garnishing with chopped parsley.
 Some American variations of the soup incorporate spinach as a main ingredient.